HackYourFuture/RobotApp/robot-5/README.md

 - TURN-LEFT
 - TURN-RIGHT

-The JSON data needs to be converted (mapped, filtered) to produce an array of valid robot commands.
+The JSON data listed in the web page as a `<pre>` tag needs to be converted (mapped, filtered) to produce an array of valid robot commands.

-- Finish the code for a particular JSON data format ('english', 'french', etc.)
+- In the `robot.json`, finish (live-code) the code for the handler for a particular JSON data format ('english', 'french', etc.)
+- Reload the page
 - Copy and paste the corresponding JSON object element from the left-hand side of the to the text area and press Enter.
-- Reload the page to try again

 ## Homework